ADifferentLuke/Genetics/README.md

 2. Exercise my design skills by trying new designs
 	- Seeing what works and what doesn't
 	- Manage dependencies without Spring or DI
+3. Play with language features and interesting patterns
 3. For fun and curiosity!

-For an example implementation, see [Oracle](https://github.com/ADifferentLuke/Oracle)
+For an example implementation, see [Oracle](https://github.com/ADifferentLuke/Oracle)</br>
+For a pre-canned universe, see [Flat World](https://github.com/ADifferentLuke/Genetics/blob/main/src/main/java/net/lukemcomber/genetics/universes/FlatFloraUniverse.java)

 Sources used: